hwkns/streisand/README.md

 ## Proxies
 None of the APIs that this site is using are setup to work with localhost requests.
 Until they support CORS you will need to route all API traffic through a proxy.
 There is a proxy.js file in the root of the project for doing this.
 - Run `node .\proxy.js "http://dev.ronzertnert.xyz:8000"` to start the proxy server for the site api.

+## Deployment
+For now the easiest way to deploy this project on the dev server is to clone it there and build it.
+Then point nginx to the index.html file.
+Long term it would better to have a deploy command/script to dump all the necessary files into a /drop folder so that the whole project isn't needed on the server.